hnipun/aiide-docs/README.md

 ## Terminal

+To reset the terminal (clearing both the display and back-scroll history), click the Reset button.

 ## Default Extensions

 Extensions are Python scripts that enable interactions with LLMs, such as chat, code apply, autocomplete, gray